 Registration for Continuing Education courses takes place at any time after the Continuing Education quarterly schedule is published and through the second class meeting on a space-available basis.
 Tuition and fees are listed with each class description in the Continuing Education schedule.
 Appointments are not necessary.
 You can register by mail, fax, e-mail, phone, or on the Continuing Education website.

-You are a “Continuing Student” if you are currently enrolled or have been absent for four quarters or less.
+You are a “Continuing Student” if you are currently enrolled or have been absent for three quarters or less.
 Continuing students register during their scheduled times at http://www.bellevuecollege.edu/services/

 A 5-digit number you get from the division office, allowing you to register for a class that requires prerequisites or “permission of instructor.”